|

 The famous and enormous Uffizi Gallery leads all the way down to the banks of the River Arno and the wonderful collection of art work is arranged to illustrate the story of art in Florence.
 There are many famous masterpieces on display and these works of art include Botticelli's Birth of Venus, Titian's Venus of Urbino, Michelangelo's Holy Family and Piero della Francesca's Duke and Duchess of Urbino.
 Housing the Medici art collection bequeathed to Florence in 1737, on the condition that it never leaves the city, the Uffizi Gallery still remains one of the most important art galleries in the world.
 Other features include the ancient church of San Pier Scheraggio, the Tribune - an outstanding room in the first corridor, the Medici Theatre, the Room of the Maps - situated between Botticelli Room and the Leonardo Room and the Vasarian Corridor - consisting of a covered passage, about half a mile long, forming a link over the river Arno between the Palazzo Vecchio and the Pitti Palace.

-Art gallery open: Tuesday to Saturday - 08:30 to 22:00, Sunday - 08:30 to 20:00
+Open hours: Tuesday to Saturday - 08:30 to 22:00, Sunday - 08:30 to 20:00

 Closed: Monday

-Art gallery admission: charge, local residents under 18 or over 65 free, discounts available for European visitors aged between 18 to 25
+Admission: charge, local residents under 18 or over 65 free, discounts available for European visitors aged between 18 to 25

-Florence Art Galleries: Gabinetto Disegni e Stampe (Department of Prints and Drawings) - Piazzale degli Uffizi 6, Florence
+Gabinetto Disegni e Stampe (Department of Prints and Drawings)

 Zone: Centro - Piazza della Signoria